 To view the details of an asset group

 Click the icon whose details you want to view.

 - Select Full Details.

 In the asset groups details, on the upper left side of the page, you see the name, the description, the type of grouping, the number of assetsAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers. that are part of that group, and the criteria of grouping.

 On the right, you see the status summary for your asset group.
-It displays the total number of configuration issuesAn identified configuration of software deployed, or features of software in use, which is known to be insecure., vulnerabilities, alarmsAlarms provide notification of an event or sequence of events that require attention or investigation., and eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall..
+It displays the total number of configuration issuesAn identified configuration of software that is deployed, or features of software that is in use, which is known to be insecure., vulnerabilities, alarmsAlarms provide notification of an event or sequence of events that require attention or investigation., and eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall..
 The circle can display in orange (for alarms and configuration issues), blue for events, and red for vulnerabilities.
 There is a number inside each circle to indicate the number of alarms, events, vulnerabilities and configuration issues associated with the members of the asset group.
-You can click on each circle to explore the information of each one.
+You can click each circle to explore the information of each one.

 Note: Configuration Issues are only available for AWSSuite of cloud computing services from Amazon that make up an on-demand computing platform. and AzureMicrosoft Azure is a cloud computing platform and infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
 Sensors.

 At the bottom, there is a table area with tabs, some of which correspond to the circles.
 Each tab contains a table with records, if present, for your asset group.